jamesdellinger/ios-nanodegree-meme-me-version-1-app/README.md

 <img src="https://github.com/jamesdellinger/ios-nanodegree-meme-me-version-1-app/blob/master/iosndlogo.jpg" alt="iOS Developer Nanodegree logo" height="100" >

 ## Overview
-This repository contains the MemeMe Version 1.0 app project for the **UIKit Fundamentals** course in Udacity's iOS Nanodegree](https://www.udacity.com/course/ios-developer-nanodegree--nd003).
+This repository contains the MemeMe Version 1.0 app project for the **UIKit Fundamentals** course in Udacity's [iOS Nanodegree](https://www.udacity.com/course/ios-developer-nanodegree--nd003).

 The first version of the MemeMe app enables a user to take a picture, and add text at the top and bottom to form a meme.
 The user will be able to share the photo on Facebook and Twitter and also by SMS or email.